-The Year 7 Catch-Up Premium Report October 2017
+The Year 7 Catch-Up Premium Report November 2018

-The Year 7 Catch-Up Premium was originally paid to schools whose year 7 students had not reached the expected standard in their KS2 maths and reading assessments.
-When levels were removed and new assessments introduced the expected standard was set at a scaled score of 100.
+The Year 7 Catch-Up Premium was originally paid to schools whose Year 7 students had not reached the expected standard in their KS2 Maths and reading assessments.
+When levels were removed and new assessments introduced, the expected standard was set at a scaled score of 100.
 In 2016, the allocation methodology changed and schools now receive the same amount of Year 7 Catch-Up Premium that they got the previous year, adjusted to reflect the percentage change in the size of their year 7 cohort, based on the October school census.

-Bullers Wood School received £9,896 for 2016-2017, so we can expect to receive something similar this academic year.
+Bullers Wood School received £10,116 for 2017-2018, so we can expect to receive something similar this academic year.

 Guidelines and best practice:

 Although it is up to schools to decide how best to use the funding, the DfE guidance advises schools to only select programmes and approaches that they know are effective.
 It suggests that the funding could be used for:

 - Individual tuition